Thursday, 31 December 2020

 When we arrived home on the Thursday evening Cat made a delicious meal for us which was lovely.
 And we had a relaxing (although rainy) weekend, we watched a couple of good films with Ally and Cat.

 On Tuesday Nicola Sturgeon made the announcement that we had been expecting.
 11 Scottish councils, including South Lanarkshire, have been moved into Tier 4.
 So cafés and restaurants and non-essential shops will all close again from tomorrow, and travelling outside our council area (unless on urgent business) will be illegal.
 So we can’t go back to Ullapool for a while.
 It is hoped that these restrictions will be relaxed again in a few weeks.
+I miss Jamie and Davie and Chanel, I hate not being allowed to visit them.
+And Davie and Chanel can't visit each other either.

 Oh dear oh dear.
 I feel that this has been rather a gloomy post!
 Did I mention that the weather has been terrible too?
 Oh well, as my Mum would say, I should be grateful because we are all warm and safe and have good health.

-Wednesday 11 November 2020
+Wednesday, 11 November 2020

 Walk from Ullapool Lighthouse

 After not making it all the way to the lighthouse in the dark on Sunday, I decided to give it another try in the daylight on Monday.
 Armed with my audiobook I walked to Rhue from the dump (James gave me a lift because he was disposing of various garden rubbish) so that I could do the walk in reverse and end up at the cottage.
 I walked down to the lighthouse and looked out at the summer isles, then set off back along the coast.
 I was very careful as I negotiated the natural obstacles on my way.
 Despite the walk being advertised in the local guidebook, several fences go right down to the edge of low cliffs without any gates or stiles, so it’s unavoidable to have to climb over them.
 I picked my way across big slabs of slippery rocks, walked across stepping stones, and followed the faint path through bushes and over rocks, all without incident.
 I enjoyed the views of loch and mountains as I walked along the coast.
-The last part of my walk was along a pebbly beach below the golf course, and, inexplicably, it was here that I tripped on a rock and crashed to the ground, landing heavily on my right wrist.
+The last part of my walk was along the pebbly beach below the golf course, and, inexplicably, it was here that I tripped on a rock and crashed to the ground, landing heavily on my right wrist.
 I lay on the ground shouting in agony, but there was nobody around to hear me, so eventually I got up and made my way back to the cottage, cradling my arm and feeling mightily sorry for myself.

 I’m not sure how badly I have hurt it, because the pain comes and goes.
 Hopefully it’s just sprained.
 I don’t understand why I keep falling, it’s very annoying, often painful, and really quite frightening when it happens.

-Sunday 8 November 2020
+Sunday, 8 November 2020

 Two walks

 I met up with David in Dundee yesterday which was really lovely; we had lunch together and then went for a walk, chatting all the way.
 He is getting on very well at work and is very happy with his flat.
 He showed me lots of interesting buildings around the docks area and a really old frigate, and pointed out a plant from New Zealand that is growing out a crevice in the riverside wall; it’s amazing where things can grow.
-I listened to my audible book on the drive there and back and all went smoothly, except that the sat nav took me northwards a very strange way, perhaps because of hold ups on the A9.
+I listened to my audible book on the drive there and back from Ullapool, and all went smoothly, except that the sat nav took me northwards a very strange way, perhaps because of hold ups on the A9.
 It directed me via Coupar Angus and Dunkeld.
 I found myself driving along narrow country roads in thick mist in the dark.
 Eventually after about an hour I emerged onto the A9 just north of Perth; to my despair I had lost at least half an hour.
 Luckily I felt alert and the rest of the drive was fine.

 This morning I held the ladder for James while he cleared out the gutters on the cottage.
 Leaves and bits of moss kept falling on my head.
 It was Remembrance Sunday so like many others in this Covid year we stood in our doorway for the two minutes of silence at 11 a.m.
 After lunch it rained for a while, so I went out for a walk when it dried up later in the afternoon, while listening to my audiobook - it’s “Troubled Blood,” the latest Cormoran Strike book by Robert Galbraith (J K Rowling) and it’s excellent so far.
 The golf course was deserted so I decided to just have a walk around it, and then I noticed the coastal path that heads towards the lighthouse.
 James has walked there with Russell and with Heather and Ewan, and so have David and Chanel, but I haven’t, so I decided to give it a go.
 It was a bit stoney underfoot but I enjoyed the loch views and saw the ferry going past all lit up in the twilight.
 The light became dimmer and dimmer, and I found myself climbing over big rocks and fences, and at one point wading through a stream.
 I had several scary slips and slides on the wet rocks, but worst of all, by about quarter to six it was completely dark and I couldn’t see the way ahead at all.
 There is a torch on my phone but my phone was nearly out of battery and anyway the torch couldn’t show me the route further ahead, it actually made the night seem darker outside the immediate area.
 I phoned James who was back at the cottage, and we both looked at OS maps on our phones.
 I was already at Rhue, not far from the lighthouse, and I was in fact not far below the road.
 James (my hero!) drove along to collect me while I literally crawled (and I do mean literally!) up the steep slope to the road and used my remaining torch battery to signal where I was to James.
 Phew.
 I was so glad to climb into the car and we immediately went to pick up a curry.
 I was so happy to take off my wet trail shoes and enjoy my curry in the warm cottage.

-Friday 6 November 2020
+Friday, 6 November 2020

 Mistle thrush